 Foundation Maths prepares students for the VCE-VM pathway.
+It is also a suitable option for students not looking to complete a VCE Mathematics subject in Year 11.
 It has a strong emphasis on the use of Maths in practical contexts encountered in everyday life in the community, at work and at study.
 This pathway is recommended for students interested in pursuing a trade or heading straight into the workforce without further tertiary education.
 Concepts include Space, Shape and Design; Patterns and Number; Data and Measurement.

-VCE-VM Foundation Mathematics Unit 3&4, Independent living See VCE Subject outline
+VCE-VM Foundation Mathematics Unit 3&4, Independent living